nicolerollo/lablens/README.md

 might live in three different PDFs across three different layouts, with no shared structure tying them together.

-LabLens is **not just a lab tracker**.
-It's a clinical PDF extraction, normalization, database, and physician-reporting pipeline that demonstrates how to take *already-extracted* text from multiple source systems and turn it into one clean, queryable, trendable patient record.
+LabLens is a clinical PDF extraction, normalization, database, and physician-reporting pipeline that demonstrates how to take *already-extracted* text from multiple source systems and turn it into one clean, queryable, trendable patient record.

 ## 📊 The database layer, up front

 The relational database is the core of this project.
+Full documentation:
-Full documentation — **ERD, data dictionary, normalization rationale, provenance model, and example queries run against real generated output** Lives in **[`docs/database.md`](docs/database.md)**.
+**ERD, data dictionary, normalization rationale, provenance model, and example queries run against real generated output** Lives in **[`docs/database.md`](docs/database.md)**.